GabrielaNicacio1/Console-Based-Chatbot-/README.md

 HOW TO RUN:

+***Conversing with chat might be slow and contain warnings about truncation and tokenization that can be ignored -they are not cover by the gpt2-medium model

 1) You must input this command into your terminal to use the transformers module: pip install transformers torch

 2) Before you start to chat, you will be prompted with an option to change the maximum response length and the temperature of the model.
-So how long can you the responses be (default is 80) and how advanced can they be (from 0.1 - 1.0 being the most advancded, default is 0.2).
+So, how long can you the responses be (default is 80) and how advanced can they be (from 0.1 - 1.0 being the most advanced/creative, default is 0.2).
 Max_length variable contains tokens that chat reads, not quite full words.
 Defaults are used when you do not enter anything.

-3) You will be prompted with a "You: " and you must enter what you want to say, common responses include "Hi, how are you?", "Hello", etc. Keeping it simple.
+3) You will be prompted with a "You: " and you must enter what you want to say, common responses include "Hi, how are you?", "Hello", "What's up?", etc. Keeping it simple.

 4) Chatbot will respond simply and the most recent few responses will be recorded to keep the conversation coherent.